 My time in the military started when I was 14 and went to a cadet school, which was rather like a secondary school with military training.
 I spent five years there and then joined the Polish armed forces as part of the 1937/38 intake, training as a military pilot through a programme that was difficult to get into because so many young men wanted to enrol.
 I decided to take an architectural course at Warsaw after I qualified and was placed in the Polish Air Force reserves.
 I was at a technical university and had just completed the ‘38/39 academic year when my life was interrupted by war, which broke out at the start of September 1939.

-I had already been called up before the invasion started and my unit was stationed in the north Poland, where I was in the reserve pool.* We were ordered to evacuate on 4 September, with our command putting us on a cattle train heading towards Warsaw.
+I'd already been called up before the invasion started and my unit was stationed in the north Poland, where I was in the reserve pool.* We were ordered to evacuate on 4 September, with our command putting us on a cattle train heading towards Warsaw.
 Unfortunately, the panzer columns had already cut the railway lines, which meant we had to finish the journey on foot, a 40-mile trek that took about a day and a night to complete.
 We were then sent east to look for another unit to which we’d be attached.
 Six cars picked us up but only my car reached its destination.

 *i.e. Stachiewicz would have taken the place of a lost or injured pilot in any upcoming fighting.
-That he was unable to do so is a small illustration of the Polish Air Force's decimation in its battle against overwhelming numbers; it lost most of its aircraft roster within the first week, which meant there were no machines for the reservists to fly.
+That he was unable to do so is a small illustration of the Polish Air Force's decimation in its battle against overwhelming numbers; it lost most of its aircraft within the first week, which meant there were no machines for the reservists to fly.

 I remained in the air force reserve and spent several days waiting around until we were all ordered to head southeast, towards Romania.
-On reaching the border region we were informed the Russians had also invaded and that there was a general order for all Polish personnel to cross into Romania if they could make it.
+On reaching the border region, we were informed the Russians had also invaded and that there was a general order for all Polish personnel to cross into Romania if they could make it.
 We managed to do this and I was subsequently interned in a camp near the Danube River.
 International law required the Romanians detain us because they were still neutral and we were military personnel from a country at war.

-We were keen to reach France and join the new Polish armed forces being built up there, and the Germans were well aware of this.
+We were all keen to reach France and join the new Polish armed forces being built up there, and the Germans were well aware of this.
 They put great pressure on Romania to keep us under close watch, which meant we were stuck.
 However, the rules could be bent for the right amount of money and our government-in-exile had already started organising clandestine ‘runs’ to get men out of Romania for transport to France.
 I joined a group taken to Bucharest where a local police chief put us in touch with Polish authorities based in the city.
 We stayed in the Romanian capital for about two weeks until receiving civilian papers and travel documents, and I was later told that everything organised for us had been paid for with cash up front.

 There was quite a group of us by the time we left Romania at the start of January 1940.
 We travelled through Yugoslavia and down into Greece, stopping in Athens and even managing to take in a couple sights like the Acropolis.
 A Polish boat called Warszawa then took us from Greece to Marseilles and our first destination in France was a camp near Toulouse.
 The conditions were poor because the barracks had no heating and the winter of 1940 was an extremely cold one.
-The camp wasn’t clean either and there was lots of mud that was ankle deep.
+The camp wasn’t clean either and there was lots of mud that was sometimes ankle deep.
 Thankfully, this lasted just a couple of months and I was forwarded to the main Polish air force centre in Lyon.
 But this proved to be a big disappointment; the pilots lived in a huge concrete exhibition hall, sitting around all day doing absolutely nothing.
 There was no hope at all and we had no idea why our skills weren’t being used.* Our commanding officer couldn’t answer our questions about what was happening or whether we’d be called on for active service any time soon.
 Somewhat strangely, those in authority labelled my pals and myself ‘rebels’, simply because we were keen to do our jobs and fight the enemy.

 *See endnote 1.

-The Germans attacked France in mid-May 1940 and we were evacuated before they reached Lyon, with a train taking us to a port on the Mediterranean.
+The Germans attacked France in May 1940 and we were evacuated before they reached Lyon, with a train taking us to a port on the Mediterranean.
 A British ship was meant to have picked us up, but nothing was there to greet us.
-So we took another train and went to an old fishing port in the Bay of Biscay where we boarded a British liner that sailed for Liverpool.
+So we took another train and arrived at an old fishing port in the Bay of Biscay where we boarded a British liner that sailed for Liverpool.
 We were stationed in two camps near Blackpool and I was later transferred there, the town having been designated a centre for the Polish Air Force.
-I was eventually sent to a flight school in June 1941 and I had to start my training over again, flying Tiger Moths and Oxfords until I was ready for the Operational Training Unit.
+I was eventually sent to a flight school in June 1941 and I had to start my training all over again, flying Tiger Moths and Oxfords until I was ready for the Operational Training Unit.
 This was where the crews were formed and where we became familiar with Wellington bombers, our main aircraft.

 The Wellington was a superb machine and the first thing I noticed about it was the way its wings moved, almost as if it was flapping like some kind of bird.
 My crew and I were ready to be transferred to a Polish bomber squadron by the end of April 1942, of which there were four at this stage of the war: numbers 300, 301, 304 and 305.
 They assigned us to 301, which was stationed at RAF Hemswell, located about 12 miles north of Lincoln.
 We soon got into the swing of things, although I never liked the part where we dropped leaflets during missions.* We’d be over the target and one of my crew would have to cut the string on each pack before opening the trap through which these things were dropped, and we soon got tired of this.
 It was time consuming and, quite frankly, we all had more important things to be getting on with when flying over enemy territory.

-*Leaflets were universally disliked by crews as a waste of time and an unnecessary distraction on missions where attention to detail could mean the difference between life and death.
-Arthur Harris, who would eventually head Bomber Command, derided the leaflets as ‘free toilet paper’ for the Germans earlier in the war.
+*Leaflets were universally disliked by crews as a waste of time and an unnecessary distraction on missions, where attention to detail could mean the difference between life and death.
+Arthur Harris, who would eventually head Bomber Command, had derided the leaflets as ‘free toilet paper’ for the Germans earlier in the war.

-In response, I came up with what we all thought was a rather brilliant plan: I’d cut the leaflet packets open and leave them by the trap ready to be chucked out in one go.
+In response, I came up with what we all thought was a rather brilliant plan: I’d pre-cut the leaflet packets open and leave them by the trap ready to be chucked out in one go.
 Unfortunately, the wind proved so strong that the loose leaflets were blown around the aircraft immediately after the trap was opened.
 It created a paper snowstorm that covered everything and it might have been funny had the situation not been so dangerous.
 Later on, after giving it some thought, we concluded it would be better to simply throw the leaflets down as uncut packets.
 That way there might have been a chance of killing an enemy or two!